List of Ukraine international footballers

 This is a list of Ukraine international footballers, who have played for the Ukraine national football team.
+The list does not include players who have played for Ukraine before the dissolution of the Soviet Union in various tournaments such as the Spartakiad of the Peoples of the USSR as well as friendlies or exhibition games.

 Anatoliy Tymoshchuk and Andriy Shevchenko being honored by UEFA in 2011 for their 100th cap.
 They were the first and second, respectively, most capped national team players at the time.

 Serhiy Rebrov (capped 75 matches with scoring of 15 goals) – the youngest football player in the history of the national team, who made his debut at the age of 18 years and 24 days.

 List of players

-As of 16 November 2025 (the last game against ISL) in the senior national representation, 310 football players have made at least one appearance.
+As of 25 September 2026 (the last game against Hungary) in the senior national representation, 317 football players have made at least one appearance.
 (Note: A match against Malta national football team on 6 June 2017, where 10 substitutions were used (Law 03: 2.
 Number of substitutions: "In national “A” team matches, up to a maximum of six substitutes may be used") is included – the match is not recognised by FIFA, but is listed as an official match by the Ukrainian Association of Football.)